hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
 Defaults to `true`.

+  ~> **NOTE:** This flag only protects instances from deletion within Terraform.
+To protect your instances from accidental deletion across all surfaces (API, gcloud, Cloud Console and Terraform), use the API flag `settings.deletion_protection_enabled`.

 * `restore_backup_context` - (optional) The context needed to restore the database to a backup run.
 This field will cause Terraform to trigger the database to restore from the backup run indicated.
 The configuration is detailed below.